pittcist/summer2024/assignments/Day 1 Assignment.md

 ### **Task 1** Observation

-Work the following exercises and **observe** the output of the commands.
-What is the output of the following commands?
+Do the following exercises and **observe** the output of the commands.
 Try to predict the solutions before you type in the commands.

 ##### Define